-In connection with the acquisition of two self storage properties with a fair value of \$11.3 million that we acquired as part of our portfolio between January 1, 2017 and March 15, 2017, we issued Mr. Howard or entities controlled by him a combination of 75,147 OP units and 23,666 subordinated performance units, that we estimate had an aggregate value of approximately \$2.2 million as of the date of the acquisition.
-Additionally, of the cash consideration paid by us in the transaction, \$1.2 million was paid to retire debt for which Mr. Howard, or an entity controlled by him, was the lender.
+In connection with four self storage properties that we acquired for \$33.0 million as part of our portfolio between January 1, 2017 and December 31, 2017, we issued to Mr. Howard or entities controlled by him a combination of 101,270 OP units and 88,435 subordinated performance units that we estimate had an aggregate value of approximately \$4.6 million as of the date of the acquisition, representing Mr. Howard's ownership interests in such properties.
+Additionally, of the cash consideration paid by us in the transaction, \$1.8 million was paid to retire debt for which Mr. Howard, or an entity controlled by him, was the lender.